 Matthew is Founder and CEO of Tally Capital, a venture capital firm focused on blockchain-based technologies and currencies.
 He has spent over 18 years in private equity and venture capital with Advent International, Keystone Capital Partners, Platinum Venture Partners and SilkRoad Equity, and has invested over $1 billion of capital (from start-up to IPO) in a broad range of industries.
 Matthew also serves on the boards of the Chamber of Digital Commerce, Chicago Bitcoin Center, Blockchain Capital, Dunvegan Space Systems, Factom and Robocoin, amongst others.
 He was also a producer of the first ever Bitcoin documentary, “The Rise and Rise of Bitcoin.”

-Alyse is an Venture Capital Investor at March Capital Partners in Santa Monica, CA, and a mentor at the Silicon Valley based Plug and Play Tech Center in the Bitcoin and Fintech accelerator tracks.
+Alyse is a Partner at StillMark Investment Fund and a mentor at the Silicon Valley based Plug and Play Tech Center in the Bitcoin and Fintech accelerator tracks.
 She is the founder and Director of City Fellows Consortium, and of Women in Venture, and serves as an Advisor to Factom, America Innovates, Swoonery, and Vinetta Project.
-Alyse has previously invested with Future\Perfect Ventures in NYC, and Clearstone Venture Partners in Santa Monica.
+Alyse has previously invested with March Capital, Future\Perfect Ventures in NYC, and Clearstone Venture Partners in Santa Monica.
 Alyse has presented globally on blockchain technology and has authored a book chapter in the Handbook of Digital Currency titled: The Confluence of Bitcoin and the Global Sharing Economy.